Data protection, privacy and cookie use

 How we use your information – mailing lists

 If you have agreed to join our mailing list, we will send you our monthly e-bulletin, annual newsletter and occasional information about local RDS SE events.

 If you wish to contact us to ensure that your contact details are correct and up-to-date or to ask for your contact information to be removed from our records, please contact us.

-RSD SE’s Data Protection Officer is Jordan Hall, Head of Data Protection at the University of Kent and he can be contacted via the above email address.
+RSD SE’s Data Protection Officer is Anya Lux and she can be contacted at the above email address.

 The Information Commissioner, Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

 Whilst your proposal is ‘active’ within the Research Design Service process we will regularly check your contact details are up-to-date and maintain records of your most recent details in our secure database.